thakare18/Thedevfinder/README.md

 ##  🤝Contribute / Feedback

-Contributions, suggestions, and feedback are always welcome!
+Contributions, suggestions, and feedback are always welcome!!

 Feel free to open an issue
  for bugs or feature requests.